Drink Coffee Smarter: How to Maximize Antioxidants in Every Cup

 The benefits go even further.
 A study published in The BMJ found that regular coffee drinkers often live longer, with significantly lower mortality from heart disease and stroke.
 The secret lies in coffee’s bioactive compounds, which may support metabolism, protect brain health, and even promote a healthier gut microbiome.

-Of course, not all coffee is created equal.
-Preparation matters.
+Of course, the way you prepare and drink coffee can make a difference.
 Brews like espresso and cold brew preserve more of these beneficial compounds compared to many instant coffee options, which tend to lose potency through processing.

 How to Brew Coffee the Healthy Way

-Your coffee brewing technique does more than shape flavor—it can significantly influence the nutritional value of your daily cup.
+Your coffee brewing technique shapes far more than flavor—it directly governs the nutritional and health-promoting value of every single cup.

 The Ideal Time to Drink Coffee